-Strategic Objectives 1•2•5
+Strategic Objectives 1 • 2 • 5

 Local Plan Part 1 Policies SDP2

 Local Plan Part 2 Policies LIV6 • ENV8

 Targets Development supports sustainable rural living and the rural economy To deliver developments which have a minimal impact on the environment and are resilient to climate

+change.

-• To achieve the highest possible standards of design and conservation Triggers Monitoring shows that the quantum and scale of development is contrary to the spatial strategy.
-Indicators HS03 Number of new dwellings granted planning permission and total of dwellings with an extan planning consent by: Location HS13 Number of new dwellings completed that address a specific housing need.
-Delivery Agencies Pendle Borough Council, private developers, farmers, businesses, the community.
-Delivery Mechanisms Determination of Planning ApplicationsNeighbourhood Plans Risks Development permitted is harmful to the character of the open countryside (L-M) Development permitted is not used in accordance with the permission granted (L-M) Evidence supporting the need for development in a countryside location is not genuine (L-M) Contingencies Pre-application advice service Further guidance in the Open Countryside SPD Planning Conditions Enforcement Key Linkages National Planning Policy Framework (2019) Planning Practice Guidance Design Principles SPD Open Countryside SPD
+To achieve the highest possible standards of design and conservation Triggers nitoring shows that the quantum and scale of elopment is contrary to the spatial strategy.
+Indicators HS03 Number of new dwellings granted planning permission and total of dwellings with an extant planning consent by: Location HS13 Number of new dwellings completed that address a specific housing need.
+Delivery Agencies Borough Council, private developers, farmers, ses, the community.
+Delivery Mechanisms ermination of Planning Applications ghbourhood Plans Risks theDevtheEvice elopment permitted is harmful to the character of open countryside (L-M) elopment permitted is not used in accordance with permission granted (L-M) lence supporting the need for development in a ntryside location is not genuine (L-M) Contingencies Pre-application advice service Further guidance in the Open Countryside SPD Planning Conditions Enforcement Key Linkages PlarDes ional Planning Policy Framework (2021) nning Practice Guidance ign Principles SPD en Countryside SPD